roumenguha/cse237crtd/docs/FFT.rst

 .. image :: https://github.com/KastnerRG/pp4fpgas/raw/master/labs/images/project4_1.png

-n other words, the input data that was initially stored in the array at location 1 is stored in location 4 after the bit reversal is completed.
+In other words, the input data that was initially stored in the array at location 1 is stored in location 4 after the bit reversal is completed.
 The input data stored in the array at location 4 will be put in array location 1.
 The input data stored in locations 0, 2, 5 and 7 stay in those locations.
 Note that this is only true for an 8 point FFT.
 Other sizes of FFT will have different reordering of the data though it is still based on the bit reversed pattern.
 For example, in a 16 point FFT, the input data stored in location 1 (binary 0001) will be relocated into location 8 (binary 1000).

 You should create an architecture that, efficiently as possible, transforms the input data into a bit reversed order.
 Note that there are many “software” implementations of this that will not effectively map to “hardware”.
 While the first goal is to get a working function, you should also consider the performance of the architecture.